Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts: In Silico Experiments

 The formulations for the hyperbolic tangent and the turbulent wall law are used to generate the midspan flow profiles in the $x$ and $y$ directions ($y=0$ and $x=0$, respectively).
+The shape factor $\delta_t$ of the hyperbolic tangent velocity profile was adjusted independently in the streamwise ($x$) and transverse ($y$) directions so that the resulting boundary-layer thickness matches that obtained from the corresponding law-of-the-wall profiles employed in this study.
+Based on this criterion, the boundary-layer displacement thicknesses of the law-of-the-wall profiles are $\delta_x^* = 1.70~\mathrm{mm}$ and $\delta_y^* = 3.93~\mathrm{mm}$, which lead to shape factors $\delta_t = 12.27\%$ and $\delta_t = 11.34\%$ in the $x$- and $y$-directions, respectively.
+This choice ensures a consistent comparison between the different mean-flow models and follows the methodology proposed in our recent work Ref.~\mbox{\cite{bonomo2026Effect}}.
 These two 1D flow profiles are tensorised to a 2D flow profile and rescaled for the bulk Mach number by

 where the operator $\langle \cdot \rangle$ denotes averaging over the function domain.
 The bulk Mach number is the spatial 2D-average of the velocities profile, therefore

 Another important quantity is the midspan average Mach number, which is often considered by research groups in in-duct propagation models~\citep{roncen2020WavenumberBased, jingInvestigationStraightforwardImpedance2015}, even though it neglects the inherent two-dimensional nature of the velocities profile, and is given by